 No wonder God had told Samuel to go and anoint one of Jesse’s sons who was after His own heart.
 You need to be like David who is ready to forgive those who have wronged him in various ways.
 King Saul had hurt David emotionally and his desire to have him killed was very strong, but David had to forgive King Saul many times.
 How many times have you forgiven your enemies?
 Is it only once?
 Jesus Christ said we should forgive our enemies seventy times seventy.
 Are you practicing this commandment?
 If you want to follow God’s heart, do so and god will not only protect you, but shower you with unmerited favour and mercies.

 Finally, do you remember what David answered when people approached him about Michal falling in love with him?
 He said in Samuel chapter 18 v 23, “Does it seem to you a light thing to be a king’s son-in-law seeing I am a poor and lightly esteemed man?”

-May I remind you that poverty is a restrictor of many things.
+May I remind you that poverty is an instrument which restricts many things.
 You need a financial breakthrough and you can join the Wealthy Affiliate community here freely.
 Once you are financially independent, you accomplish many things for yourself, your family or assist the poor in one way or another.
 You can join my number one recommendation of earning money online without using your credit card.
 In less than a year from now, you will be thanking me for following my advice.
 I hope to see you in the members’ area soon after you have had more details by clicking on this photo below: